mandelsoft/documents/config/README.md

 The last scenario in the previous section already shows a dedicated variant of an installer, which can combine information from installation steps with provided configuration.
 This always requires an appropriate functional interpretation of expressions provided by the configuration description (e.g. an expression describing such a value reference).
 As such, it is a hybrid concept combining installation functionality with configuration descriptions.
+How such a concept can be generalized will be shown in the next section.

-Orthogonally to this interwoven behaviour between installation and configuration, it is possible to distinguish two different flavors:
+Orthogonally to this interwoven behaviour between installation and configuration, it is possible to distinguish two different execution flavors:

 - An installer can explicitly be called to execute an installation or an installation update, either manually or as part of a CI/CD pipeline.
 - It can be an ongoing process aligning changes in the configuration with changes in the target environment.
 This kind of drift-control is called reconcilation or reconcilation-loop and is well-known from the *Kubernetes* ecosystem.